 READ MORE: A Local’s Guide to York

-Our weekend started with one night in York.
+Our weekend in Yorkshire started with one night in York.
 I’m going to be upfront and say that we did not have enough time in the city, and that was totally our fault!
 With only a one night stay planned, we should have gone up early on the day we were checking in.
 Instead, we jumped in the car immediately after work to head up to York which resulted in a very late arrival and only one day to actually explore the city.
 And oh, this lovely city deserves so much more than that as there is so much to do in York!

 Armed with our York Passes, which provide free entry into a huge range of attractions in York and beyond, we set out early the next day to see as much as possible.
 Had it been warm and had we been dog-less for the weekend, I think we would have planned a day jam-packed with tourist attractions in order to make the most use out of our York Passes as possible.
 Unfortunately, neither of those were the case for us, so we did not get to as much as we had hoped – just another excuse to return (perhaps for the York Food & Drink Festival in September!).

 These are the attractions we highly recommend you visit during your weekend in York: